sheepla/strans/README.md

 Non-interactive mode usage:

-Specify the translation source language, translation destination language, engine name and instance name in the options and specify the text in arguments execute.
+Specify the translation source language, translation destination language, engine name and instance host name in the options and specify the text in arguments execute.

 ```
 NAME: